- Dryer formula (which I prefer for a volumizing formula)

 Quick Rating Rundown

-This Product:Too Faced Better Than Sex Mascara
+:Too Faced Better Than Sex Mascara

-Volume, Length, Curl, Lift
+Volume, Length, Curl, Define

 How It Compares: For the price, there are way better mascaras.

-Yes, Too Faced Better Than Sex Mascara gives me volumized, luscious lashes, but I have smudging and flaking throughout my wear.
+Yes, Too Faced Better Than Sex Mascara gives me volumized, luscious lashes, but I have smudging and flaking throughout my wear and review.
 It applies easily and quickly gives you the volume, length, and curl promised, without clumping, which I enjoy.
 The hourglass shaped brush, despite its larger size, is easy to use and does grasp onto each and every lash.
 But, that’s about all that’s great about this mascara.
 If you need a mascara that lasts all day free of flaking, smudging, and transfer, this not it.

 A mascara that never gives me raccoon eyes is Lancome Lash Idole (rated ****4.4).
 The curved wand helps curl lashes while the formula gives volume, length, and definition.
 It has an intense black pigment that I can get from just one layer of product.
 And, it lasts all day free of smudging, flaking, and transfer: something I can’t say about Better than Sex.

 Milabu Beauty Method: Get ahead of the smudging and flaking.